SAVE $100 Expand

 Living needs and family lifestyles

-Will you need guest rooms for overnight visitors?
+Will you need guest rooms for visitors?
 What about additional living space to possibly care for grandchildren or elderly parents in the future?

 How do you plan to entertain?
 Do you want a formal dining room and traditional living room for formal entertaining, an open-concept layout for large casual gatherings, or do you prefer smaller, relaxed family get-togethers?